saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

 ### Uploading to a Remote Location

-There may be situations where you want to install an application from a downloadable remote location (AWS S3 bucket, a GitHub repository, etc.).
+There may be situations where you want to download the file from a downloadable remote location (AWS S3 bucket, a GitHub repository, etc.).

-Review the following guidelines below before uploading your application:
+Review the following guidelines below before uploading your file:

-1. Make sure your application meets the [requirements](/mobile-apps/supported-devices/) for Android and iOS Mobile Application Testing.
-2. Upload your application to the hosting location.
+1. Upload your file to the hosting location.
-3. Ensure Sauce Labs has READ access to the app URL.
+2. Ensure Sauce Labs has READ access to the file URL.
-4. In your test script, enter the URL for the application as the `app` desired capability.
+3. In your test script, enter the URL for the file as the `prerun` desired capability.
 Below are some example snippets:

 <Tabs
 groupId="lang-ex"